jlmedina123/codingforfun/notes/internalsclass.md

 * Anonymous mapping:
-memory mapping with no file or device backing it (heap, stack, etc) initially only allocates virtual memory (no physical) -> it only adds page table entries, and maps virtual address to (physical) zero page physical memory allocated on-demand, from page faults access unmapped memory (without page table entry) generates SIGSEGV Linux leaves first KB of process virtual address space unmapped, so deferencing null pointer tries to access unmapped memory, and generates SIGSEGV.
+	* memory mapping with no file or device backing it (heap, stack, etc)
+	* initially only allocates virtual memory (no physical) -> it only adds page table 	* entries, and maps virtual address to (physical) zero page
+	* physical memory allocated on-demand, from page faults
+	* access unmapped memory (without page table entry) generates SIGSEGV
+	* Linux leaves first KB of process virtual address space unmapped, so deferencing null pointer tries to access unmapped memory, and generates SIGSEGV.

-File backed mapping:
+* File backed mapping:
-mirrors the content of an existing file
+	* mirrors the content of an existing file
-MAP_SHARED: a write updates page cache  immediately (other processes see it)
+	* MAP_SHARED: a write updates page cache  immediately (other processes see it)
-MAP_PRIVATE: a write performs COW and allocates new local copy of page Page fault: virtual addr doesn’t have entry in page table, or physical page is not allocated, or its’s allocated but paged out, or can’t write to it.
+	* MAP_PRIVATE: a write performs COW and allocates new local copy of page

+* Page fault: virtual addr doesn’t have entry in page table, or physical page is not allocated, or its’s allocated but paged out, or can’t write to it.
-cases:
+	* Cases:
+		* _PAGE_PRESENT bit off, frame available -> page not in physical memory, it was paged out
+		* _PAGE_PRESENT bit off, frame NULL -> page not allocated. eg: malloc
+		* _PAGE_PRESENT bit on, _PAGE_RW bit off, when trying to write to page -> allocate new page. eg: COW
+	* page fault handler: exception -> do_page_fault
+		* get faulting address from CPU
+		* find_VMA()
-_PAGE_PRESENT bit off, frame available -> page not in physical memory, it was paged out _PAGE_PRESENT bit off, frame NULL -> page not allocated. eg: malloc _PAGE_PRESENT bit on, _PAGE_RW bit off, when trying to write to page -> allocate new page. eg: COW page fault handler: exception -> do_page_fault get faulting address from CPU find_VMA() faulting address above task’s VMA -> SIGSEV if user mode -> termination of task faulting add below -> check if VMA can grow downward -> if it cannot cover faulting addr -> SIGSEV if within valid VMA -> check permissions on page. if page missing -> handle_mm_fault
+			* faulting address above task’s VMA -> SIGSEV if user mode -> termination of task
+			* faulting add below -> check if VMA can grow downward -> if it cannot cover faulting addr -> SIGSEV
+			* if within valid VMA -> check permissions on page.
+				* if page missing -> handle_mm_fault

 # Inside Disk-Based File System